Heart

 I always emphasize: you can't judge what's going on in the ocean by what's happening on land.
 And you can't always count on the weatherman.
 It's not what the sky does that matters; it's the ocean itself.
 We do our best to let our customers know if there's a weather problem.
 For those interested, one of the websites I check out for the marine forecast is at:

-Our area is covered by the "Point Arena To Pigeon Point" section of the report.
+Our area is covered by the "Point Reyes To Pigeon Point to 10 NM" section of the report.
 Just keep in mind this is a "forecast" and it covers a large area; it doesn't necessarily come true but it can be used as a guide.

 Stephen Williams took this shot while salmon fishing last season on the Queen of Hearts showing some of the fantastic bonuses while fishing

-WE NOW OWN OUR OWN BAIT AND TACKLE STORE!
+WE ARE THE PROUD OWNERS OF OUR OWN BAIT AND TACKLE STORE!...

 HALF MOON BAY SPORTFISHING AND TACKLE:

-As of August 1, 2005, the Queen of Hearts proudly works out of our own shop, Half Moon Bay Sportfishing and Tackle!
+Since August 1, 2005, the Queen of Hearts has proudly worked out of our own shop, Half Moon Bay Sportfishing and Tackle!
 We're located in the shop that was formerly Captain John's, just to the left of the Ketch Joanne restaurant in the row of shops in the main parking lot at the harbor across from the pier and harbormaster's office.
 Everyone asks if we bought Captain John's boats.
 No, we didn't.
 One boat and one shop is enough for us!
-But we are now booking for one other boat, the Riptide, in addition to the Queen of Hearts out of our shop.
-These boats represent two of the most experienced and longest running vessels in the harbor.
 We did take over Captain John's phone numbers, so if you have those numbers in your phone book, just change the name to Half Moon Bay Sportfishing, the home of the Queen of Hearts!

 The great part about us owning our own shop is that we can finally provide the products and services we have always wanted to give to our customers.
-We are adding items DAILY to the stock at the shop.
-We now have a large selection of Izorline in stock, the fishing line that we use on all of our fishing rods, both for the boat and our personal rods: First String Monofiliment, Platinum and the new XXX.
-We have deck boots, an increasing assortment of plastics, diamond bars, as well as rods and reels including Avet, Diawa, Penn, Shimano, Shakespeare and Calstar.
+We are constantly adding items to the stock at the shop.
+We now have a large selection of Izorline in stock, the fishing line that we use on all of our fishing rods, both for the boat and our personal rods: First String Monofiliment, Platinum and the top of the line XXX.
+We have Xtratuf deck boots, an increasing assortment of plastics, diamond bars, as well as rods and reels including Avet, Diawa, Penn, Shimano, Shakespeare and Calstar.
 WE ALSO TAKE SPECIAL REQUESTS!
-We're only just beginning, but we plan on offering all the basics that meet our customers' needs.
+Slowly but surely, we now offer all the basics that meet our customers' needs.

 Check out the 58 pound opah landed while albacore fishing on Monday, September 11, 2006...pretty cool looking fish, huh?!
 Larry Bohannan's 35 pound halibut landed on August 19th...on a shrimp fly!